akyrillidis/akyrillidis.github.io/_posts/2019-06-02-PanicAttacks.md

 ---

 This blog post is about panic attacks during public speaking.
-I decided to write about this, since this somewhat happened during one of my lectures for [*Advanced topics in optimization: From simple to complex ML systems*](https://akyrillidis.github.io/comp545/) at Rice University.
+I decided to write about this, since a panic attack somewhat happened during one of my lectures for [*Advanced topics in optimization: From simple to complex ML systems*](https://akyrillidis.github.io/comp545/) at Rice University.
-If someone suffers from something similar, I believe it is relieving to know that there are people with similar experiences, and there is a way out of it (not to overcome it once and for all, but to be bold and ask permission for a small break when this happens).
+If someone suffers from something similar, I believe it is relieving to know that there are people with similar experiences.
+And, there is a way out of it (not to overcome it once and for all, but to be bold and not be too much affected by it).

-**The recent event.** Mid-way through the semester, I felt the urge to leave the classroom in the middle of the lecture to drink water.
-What did I feel?
+**The recent event.**

+Mid-way through the semester, during one of my regular course lectures, I felt the urge to leave the classroom to drink water.
+What was I feeling like?
-I started losing my line of thoughts, I had to breathe deeper and with more difficulty in almost every sentence I was saying.
+I started losing my line of thoughts; I had to breathe deeper and with more difficulty in almost every sentence I was saying.
-While these could happen to anyone (if you are excited about teaching :)), and usually we escape this situation by "regrouping" ourselves, when you suffer from panic attacks, another thought triggers a series of questions that interrupts your "regular" thoughts:
+These could happen to anyone (if you are excited about teaching :)), and usually we escape this situation by "regrouping" ourselves.
+However, when you suffer from panic attacks, another thought triggers a series of questions that interrupts your "regular" thoughts:
 "What is happening?
 Why am I feeling what I'm feeling?
 Is something going happen to me?
 Am I going to die?"
-Then, sweating jumps in, you understand the position you are within the classroom and that everybody is watching you,
+Then, sweating jumps in, you understand the position you are where everybody is watching you, and suddenly you feel trapped in this situation.
-and suddenly you feel trapped in this situation, where you neither behave as a normal presenter, nor you easily can pause to "regroup".
+You neither behave as a normal presenter, nor you easily can pause to "regroup".

 If you don't understand exactly what I mean, see [*this*](https://www.youtube.com/watch?v=DeClZfVwOk4).

+**The past.**

-**The past.** I've always been a person with anxiety.
-During my middle- and high-school days, giving a test at school was a nightmare, especially the days before.
+I've always been a person with anxiety.
+During my middle- and high-school days, giving a test at school was a nightmare.
-Sure, that made me be productive and perfectionist, but certainly I could have saved some spare time, by being more efficient and not being controlled by my anxiety.
-I have experienced this through classes as a student (not an easy thing to deal with when this happens in the classroom and when you are a (and being surrounded by) teenager.
+Sure, that made me productive and perfectionist, but certainly I could have saved some spare time, by being more efficient and not being controlled by my anxiety.
+I have experienced this through classes as a student (not an easy thing to deal with surrounded by teenagers).
-Of course, there were periods (half a year to a year, approximately) where you feel that you have escaped from it, but it comes back viciously to remind itself to you.
+Of course, there were periods (half a year to a year, approximately) where you feel that you have escaped from it, but it comes back viciously.

 At first, I have always thought it is a deficiency at my heart.
-I visited several cardiologists in Greece (both in my hometown as a school student, and in Chania, Crete, as an undergraduate); they all agreed that there is nothing wrong with my heart, other than it just skips 1-2 beats once in a while (but the spooky thing is that you feel it when it actually does that - you don't want to know how it feels...).
+I visited several cardiologists in Greece (both in my hometown as a school student, and in Chania, Crete, as an undergraduate); they all agreed that there is nothing wrong with my heart, other than it just skips 1-2 beats once in a while (but the spooky thing is that you feel it when it actually does that - not a pleasant feeling...).

 Given that most of the doctors told me that there is nothing wrong with me (physiologically), I decided to deal with it alone.
 I didn't experience it publicly for a long time after graduation; only there were cases were I had to e.g., leave